-Nano One's innovative processing technology can be used to produce materials used in a wide range of markets.
-Nano One's first addressable market is cathode materials for lithium-ion rechargeable batteries for electric vehicles (EV) and energy storage systems (ESS) where its advantageous technology can bring sustainable differentiation and value in terms of cost reduction and/or performance enhancements to early adopters.
+Nano One's first addressable market is cathode materials for lithium-ion rechargeable batteries for electric vehicles (EV) (see "The Electric Vehicle Industry" below) and energy storage systems (ESS) where its advantageous technology can bring sustainable differentiation and value in terms of cost reduction and/or performance enhancements to early adopters.
 There is growing demand in the lithium-ion battery market for more cost effective and higher performance energy storage solutions.
-Nano One is well positioned to address these needs with its patented and patent-pending technology and anticipates growth potential for the technology in many other materials markets beyond energy storage, including dental, catalysts, specialty ceramics, pharmaceutical, semiconductors, agriculture, aerospace and communications.
+Nano One is well positioned to address these needs and anticipates growth potential for the technology in many other materials markets including dental, catalysts, specialty ceramics, pharmaceutical, semiconductors, agriculture, aerospace and communications.